If you are the victim of Sexual Assault, you should call 911 and Campus Security (731) 697-9765.

 - Keep your doors and windows locked when you leave your apartment or automobile.

 - Watch your keys.
 Don't lend them.
+Don't leave them.
 Don't lose them.
-Don't leave them.
 Don't put your name and address on your key ring.

 - Know your limits when it comes to using alcohol.